So You Don’t Want to Teach Anymore: A Guide to Jobs for Former Teachers

 Will I be able to find a job with better pay?

 Maybe.
 If you have spent your whole career in education, you may start in an entry-level position in another industry, which could pay less than your current job.
 Many nonprofits also pay less than teaching due to their restricted budgets.
-However, education is one of the lowest-paying careers and, more importantly, teaching is a career where promotions and pay increases are scarce.
+However, education is one of the lowest-paying careers, and it’s a career wherein promotions and pay increases are scarce.
 Other industries may have more opportunities to move up the ladder.
 It’s smart to ask about growth opportunities during your interview or offer negotiation conversations.

 Should I quit teaching at all?